bpoliana/scorer_api/README.md

 # ScorerApi

-> A Phoenix Api app, with a single endpoint.
+> A Phoenix Api app with a single endpoint.
 This app returns at maximum 2 (it can return less), users with more than a random number of points.

 For running the project locally, follow the instructions on Running section.
 It is also avaialable in [scorerapi.gigalixirapp.com](https://scorerapi.gigalixirapp.com/) deployed with Gigalixir.